Townleap

 Should I move to New York or Prague?

-Too close to call.
-New York has a slight edge, but Prague might suit you better depending on your priorities.
+Prague scores 78 to New York's 56 on livability — the gap is real.
+New York has its charms, but the numbers favor Prague.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in New York or Prague?